 The main thrust of the paper was the intrusions that photography and newspapers presented warranted a new interpretation of privacy laws.
 I’d suggest a full perusal of the article because it is beautifully argued and astonishingly pertinent to today’s world even if the technologies discussed are outdated.
 It is fairly lengthy and you might want to skip down to the six enumerated privacy rights points.

 Basically, people have the right to their personal lives and other people cannot splash that across the media without permission.
-Public figures fall under a different set of rules although personally I find the invasion of privacy of celebrities and politicians to be disgusting.
+Public figures fall under a different set of rules.
+That being said, personally I find the invasion of privacy of celebrities and politicians to be disgusting.
 The courts have ruled it legal enough.

 Now, as to today’s technology and what it means for our privacy.
 The use of secure “land-line” phones is slowly going away and cellular phones broadcast over the open airwaves.
 This means anyone can technically listen in on your conversations if they have certain information and equipment.
-We are increasingly on wireless devices and although they can be encrypted there is always the possibility that someone is eavesdropping on those conversations.
+We increasingly use encrypted wireless devices .
+This does not prevent the possibility of someone is eavesdropping on those conversations.

 Every email you send does not go directly to the recipient.
-It passes through numerous other computers on the way to that person and anyone with access to said computers can read your email.
+It passes through numerous other computers on the way to that person.
+Anyone with access to said computers can read your email.

 Most of our purchases are made with credit or debit cards which are tied directly to our person.
 This means that information about our shopping habits is readily available to sellers.
 Every page we browse on the internet is tracked and you can’t eliminate this by stopping tracking cookies on your computer.
 There is a record of your computer visiting a particular site at all times.